americusmaximus/ImageBox/README.md

 [Flip] An axis for the image flip.
 Possible values are "None, "Horizontal", "Vertical", and "Both".
 Default values is "None".

 ##### color
 [Rotate] A fill color.
 Color can be specified as a name, ARGB integer, or a HEX value.
 Example: "red", "-65536", "#00ff0000".
 Default value is "Transparent".

 ##### format
-[Split] An output image(s) format.
-Possible values are BMP, EMF, EXIF, GIF, ICON, JPEG, PNG, TIFF, and WMF.
+[Split] A format of the output image(s).
+Possible values are BMP, EMF, EXIF, GIF, ICO, JPEG, PNG, TIF, and WMF.
 Default value is BMP.

 ##### horizontal
 [Split] A positive integer number of horizontal units for image splitting.
 The value is required for the "Split" mode.

 ##### image
 A path to the input image file.
-Image is a required parameter.
-Supported image formats are BMP, EMF, EXIF, GIF, ICON, JPEG, PNG, TIFF, and WMF.
+This is a required parameter.
+Supported image formats are BMP, EMF, EXIF, GIF, ICO, JPEG, PNG, TIF, and WMF.

 ##### matrix
 [Color] A matrix type the image coloring.
 Possible values: